Date: Saturday 9/4/2022

 (Maximum of 5 people)

 Long exposures work really well at Walberswick with the sea worn wood, so if you have neutral density (full ND) filters be sure to bring them along for after the sun has come up.

-With a mix of composition and technical tips there is a good variety throughout the day.
+With a mix of composition and technical tips there is a good variety throughout the workshop.
 Being in a small group you have plenty of opportunity to ask questions.

 Who it is suitable for: